AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 Marker is an object with a specified shape, size, and color or an image used to mark and to identify chart elements.
 AnyChart allows to add markers to any data element including bars.

-In the sample below we take single-series data described above and mark the biggest bar in series with a **"Star"** of the **"Gold"** color.
+In the sample below we take single-series data described above and mark the biggest bar in series with a **"Star5"** of the **"Gold"** color.

-To make marker visually appealing we set its size to 12px.
+To make the marker more visually appealing we set its size to 12px.

 ```
     {x: 'Men\'s/Women\'s Specialty Stores', value: 148662, marker:{type:'star5', fill:'gold', size: 12, enabled: true}, hoverMarker: {size: 22}}